-To achieve outstanding and consistent peak performances in sport, the athlete’s mental state is the most performance-enhancing, or indeed the most performance-inhibiting, factor – it’s your choice!
+An athlete’s mental state is the most performance-enhancing or the most inhibiting factor for success – it’s your choice!

 The challenge of success is that, as soon as one has achieved it, it is already in the past.
 Or as Roger Federer remarked aptly at the press conference before his first tennis final in Wimbledon in 2003: 'The only thing I can bring with me from my previous victories is my self-confidence.’
 With this exemplary attitude, he has succeeded in achieving fantastic performances in recent years.

 Our sport psychology consulting programs are tailored to every athlete’s needs.
 The strategy focuses on learning, optimizing and stabilizing the mental skills that are required in every type of sport.
 It may involve, for example, the use of exactly the right relaxation and visualization exercises, or the application of effective focusing techniques.

 Our programs on a one-to-one basis involve a thorough current state analysis, identifying the existing mental skills (psychological performance diagnosis), pinpointing the learning preferences, and analyzing the environment.
 The concerns and aims of the consultation are then effectively pursued in a program put together to optimum effect, taking account of the breadth and depth that has been determined.